310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 There were even people like that in the very same school.
 I may have been bullied, but it was nothing compared to what the Five Eccentrics were subjected to.

 That’s why I couldn’t complain to anyone.
-I just couldn't let myself whine — about how hard it was, about how much I couldn’t stand it anymore — as if I was some sort of wuss.
+I just couldn’t let myself whine — about how hard it was, about how much I couldn’t stand it anymore — as if I was some sort of wuss.
 {% endbubble %}

 {% bubble Tetora idle %}
-………
+……………
 {% endbubble %}

 ## Chapter 3